Home Chicago Bicycle Accident Lawyer

 If you got hurt or lost a loved one in a bicycle crash, call a Chicago bicycle accident lawyer as soon as possible.
 It’s important to have legal representation after a bike crash.
 There’s often a question of fault, and the parties involved might be pointing fingers.
 Staver Accident Injury Lawyers, P.C. knows how to investigate the bike crash and analyze each person’s responsibility.
 We know these accidents aren’t always black and white.
 But when you’ve been hurt, our bike accident attorneys go after the maximum compensation possible for your injuries.

-To talk with a bike injury lawyer about how to seek compensation after getting hit while riding your bike, call (312) 236-2900 or use our online form.
-We offer free, no-risk consultations.
+To talk with a bicycle accident lawyer near you about how to seek compensation after getting hit while riding your bike, call (312) 236-2900 or use our online form.
+Our Chicago, IL injury lawyers offer free, no-risk consultations.

 Cyclists in Illinois are required to follow the same traffic laws as vehicles.
 They ride in the same direction as traffic and obey traffic signs and stoplights.
 They can ride two abreast and should keep as close to the right of the lane as possible.
 There are some differences, though.
 In some places, bikes can be on the side or in a crosswalk.
 At these times, bike riders have to obey pedestrian signs and signals.